 Discover the downtown pedestrian mall with locally-owned shops and restaurants, plus tons of entertainment options and Iowa City attractions.

-Throughout the year, you’ll find arts and culture including Taste of Iowa City, Downtown Saturday Night, Friday Night Concert Series, Iowa Arts Festival, Sand in the City, Iowa Jazz Festival, and Oktoberfest.
+You’ll find arts and culture throughout the year, including Taste of Iowa City, Downtown Saturday Night, Friday Night Concert Series, Iowa Arts Festival, Sand in the City, Iowa Jazz Festival, and Oktoberfest.

-To get a look at Iowa City’s literary legacy, find the downtown Prairie Lights bookstore.
+Find the downtown Prairie Lights bookstore to look at Iowa City’s literary legacy.
 The curated selection encompasses three floors, and staff is always available to assist in finding what you need.
 It also offers a café.

 Visit FilmScene, a compact movie theater located at the downtown pedestrian mall that shows classic movies, first-run films, movie series, and workshops.